 *Serum concentrations of 25(OH)D are reported in both nanomoles per liter (nmol/L) and nanograms per milliliter (ng/mL).
 One nmol/L = 0.4 ng/mL, and 1 ng/mL = 2.5 nmol/L.

 Stay informed of your Diabetic health- Diabetes is a silent killer

 Follow up with your doctor’s appointment.
-Get your lab tests done and let them be analyzed by a professional.
+Get your lab tests done and let a professional analyze them.